hse-scila/EyeFeatures/tutorials/AOI_definition_tutorial.md

 scanpath_visualization(record, x=x, y=y, aoi="AOI", show_hull=True, with_axes=True, only_points=True, show_legend=True, aoi_c=aoi_color)
 ```

 ![png](images/aoi_tutorial_pic_01.png)

 ## Threshold-based
 This method defines AOI by using kernel density estimation and pre-thresholding it.
 Each maximum in the windows is the center of the AOI.
 This method also needs the parameter ```window_size``` (the parameter of the sliding window where the method finds the density maximum).
+Steps of the algorithm:
+1) Split the graph into a grid and compute density for each sector via gaussian kernel density estimation
+2) Prethreshold it
+3) Find the local maxima.
+Every maximum is a center of area of interest
+4) Start to define AOI for each fixation
+5) If ```algorithm_type``` is default, then it starts KMeans.
+Otherwise, if ```algorithm_type='basic'```, then it starts to search for the for the nearest fixation with AOI and assigns this label to the target fixation
+6) Repeat for all instances

 ```python